openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 As mentioned, applications often consist of two or more components that work together to implement the overall application.
 OpenShift helps organize these modular applications with a concept called, appropriately enough, the application.
 An OpenShift application represents all of an app's components in a logical management unit.
-The `odo` tool helps you manage that group of components and link them together, as an application.
+The `odo` tool helps you manage that group of components and link them together as an application.

-A selection of runtimes, frameworks, and other components is available on an OpenShift cluster for building your applications.
+A selection of runtimes, frameworks, and other components are available on an OpenShift cluster for building your applications.
 This list is referred to as the *Software Catalog*.

-List the supported component types in the catalog, run:
+List the supported component types in the catalog by running:

 `odo catalog list components`{{execute}}